(CNN) — For six months now, the days have grown shorter and the nights have grown longer -- but relief is in sight.

 It's no surprise that many cultures and religions will celebrate a holiday -- whether it be Christmas, Hanukkah, Kwanzaa or pagan festivals -- that coincides with the return of the sun and longer days to come.

-As this winter solstice arrives, we asked CNN senior meteorologist Dave Hennen to help us understand what's behind this natural phenomenon.
+As this winter solstice arrives, we asked CNN meteorologists Dave Hennen, Judson Jones and Brandon Miller to help us understand what's behind this natural phenomenon.

 What is the winter solstice?

 The winter solstice marks the shortest day of the year in the Northern Hemisphere, when the sun appears at its most southerly position, directly overhead at the Tropic of Capricorn.
 It marks the longest day of the year in the Southern Hemisphere.

 The solstice usually takes place on December 21.
 The time that the solstice occurs and the day itself can shift because the solar year (the time it takes for the sun to reappear in the same spot as seen from Earth) doesn't exactly match our calendar year.

 Because the Earth is tilted, we experience seasons here on Earth.
 As the Earth moves around the sun, each hemisphere experiences winter when it is tilted away from the sun and summer when it is tilted toward the sun.